 (Please be aware some activities available to subscribers only.)

 www.letters-and-sounds.com – general information about each phase with printable resources and games.

 http://www.ictgames.com/literacy.html - phonic activities

 This is a free site for the children to practise their letter sounds.
 It is great fun and the children learn whilst playing games.
 Try it please.

-The game is also available as an app but this has to be purchased.
-(Special offer if downloaded between 24th and 30th September app is free)
+The game is also available as an app but this is not always a free app and may need to be purchased.

 These are a great resource to read online or they are available to print as PDF's.

 The comics are available for each phase of Letters and Sounds.